Deadly smog envelops Delhi-NCR as AQI dips to ‘severe’, likely to enter emergency zone today

 New Delhi, Nov 13: After slight relief, Delhi and its suburbs have again been engulfed in thick blanket of smog as the city's air quality in Delhi deteriorated to 'severe' level on Wednesday and is forecast to become much more hazardous in the days ahead as meteorological conditions are bringing fumes from field fires in Punjab and Haryana.

-Delhi's overall air quality index (AQI) fell to 447 at 7 am from 425 on Tuesday evening, according to System of Air Quality and Weather Forecasting and Research (SAFAR).
+Delhi's overall air quality index (AQI) fell to 447 at 7 am from 425 on Tuesday evening, according to System of Air Quality and Weather Forecasting And Research (SAFAR).

 In Ghaziabad, the Air Quality Index (AQI) in Indirapuram area is at 465, Loni at 475, Sanjay Nagar at 469 and Vasundhara at 479 - all in 'Severe' category.